SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Introduction

 \section{Introduction}

-Recent advances in neural rendering—particularly Neural Radiance Fields (NeRFs)~\citep{nerf} and 3D Gaussian Splatting (3DGS)~\citep{3dgs}—have significantly advanced photorealistic scene reconstruction~\citep{Yu2024MipSplatting, Niedermayr_2024_CVPR, kulhanek2024wildgaussians}, enabling high-fidelity, real-time applications across diverse environments.
-Beyond static scene capture, these methods have spurred broader interest in tackling complex challenges, such as active view selection~\citep{Xiao:CVPR24:NeRFDirector, chen2024gennbv}, and uncertainty quantification for next-best-view (NBV) selection~\citep{fisherrf}.
-While pre-captured, dense-view training methods can achieve impressive reconstruction quality, in-situ (active) reconstruction—where views are selected and added progressively—remains challenging due to artifacts caused by shape-radiance ambiguity and further exacerbated by limited training views and dynamics of view addition strategy.
-Despite the inherent difficulty of estimating reliable uncertainty under such conditions, recent post-hoc approaches—such as Laplacian approximation-based, model-agnostic methods~\citep{fisherrf, bayesrays}—have shown promise by providing uncertainty signals without altering the rendering pipeline.
-However, several critical challenges remain unaddressed: \begin{itemize} \item \textbf{Disregarded physical constraints:} Computational uncertainty is often misaligned with physical plausibility of the reconstructed geometry. \item \textbf{Underutilized supervision:} Existing methods rarely convert uncertainty cues into actionable learning signals, leaving weakly contributing Gaussians under-supervised throughout training. \item \textbf{Performance dependency:} The reliability of uncertainty estimation remains tightly coupled with training dynamics, particularly in the early stages when scene coverage is incomplete. \end{itemize}
+Recent advances in neural rendering, particularly Neural Radiance Fields (NeRFs) \cite{nerf} and 3D Gaussian Splatting (3DGS)~\cite{3dgs}, have significantly advanced photorealistic scene reconstruction~\cite{Yu2024MipSplatting, Niedermayr_2024_CVPR, kulhanek2024wildgaussians, hdr-nsff}, enabling high-fidelity, real-time applications across diverse environments~\cite{fpgs, fprf, drsplat}.
+Beyond static scene capture, these methods have also spurred broader interest in tackling complex challenges, such as active view selection~\cite{Xiao:CVPR24:NeRFDirector, chen2024gennbv} and uncertainty quantification for next-best-view (NBV) selection~\cite{fisherrf}.
+Although pre-captured, dense-view training methods can achieve impressive reconstruction quality, in-situ (active) reconstruction—where views are selected and added progressively—remains challenging due to artifacts caused by shape-radiance ambiguity, further exacerbated by limited training views and the dynamics of the view-addition strategy.
+Despite the difficulty of reliable uncertainty estimation in this setting, post-hoc methods—such as Laplacian-approximation-based, model-agnostic approaches~\cite{fisherrf, bayesrays}—remain promising, as they provide uncertainty signals without changing the rendering pipeline.
+However, we observe that the following challenges have been overlooked: \begin{itemize} \item \textbf{Disregarded physical constraints:} Computational uncertainty is often misaligned with the physical plausibility of reconstructed geometry. \item \textbf{Underutilized supervision:} Existing methods rarely convert uncertainty into learning signals, leaving weakly contributing Gaussians undersupervised. \item \textbf{Performance dependency:} Reliability of uncertainty remains coupled with training dynamics, especially in early stages with incomplete scene coverage. \end{itemize}